-- 23. Establishing effective collaborative links, including data interoperability, between DeepData and other relevant global databases, is essential for contributing effectively to the global understanding of deep-sea ecosystems and biodiversity. - 24.
-In March 2022, the Authority signed a letter of collaboration with the World Register of Marine Species (WoRMS) with a view to help ensuring the quality of deep-sea taxonomic information and data contained in the DeepData database through periodic scientific reviews between DeepData and WoRMS' thematic subregister, the World Register of Deep-Sea Species (WoRDSS).
+- the scientific knowledge and understanding of the deep-sea environment and seabed resources in the Area.
+The scientific data and information resulting from more than 100 oceanographic expeditions for the exploration of mineral resources by contractors have been systematically collected, compiled and organized in DeepData. - 23.
+Establishing effective collaborative links, including data interoperability, between DeepData and other relevant global databases is essential for contributing effectively to the global understanding of deep-sea ecosystems and biodiversity. - 24.
+In March 2022, the Authority signed a letter of collaboration with the World Register of Marine Species with a view to helping to ensure the quality of the deep-sea taxonomic information and data contained in the DeepData database through periodic scientific reviews between DeepData and the World Register thematic subregister, the World Register of Deep-Sea Species.
 This collaboration will enable both entities to co-develop training and sensitization activities for data providers and users of taxonomic data in order to improve standardization of data exchange protocols and promote the use of biodiversity information for scientific research in the Area. - 25.
-Building on the agreement of cooperation signed in 2017, the Authority and the International Hydrographic Organization are partnering through the AREA2030 initiative launched on World Oceans Day (8 June 2022), to facilitate the voluntary contribution of bathymetric data by contractors for a consolidation of seabed mapping of the Area.
-The webinar on 8 June 202213 brought together representatives of the Government of Mauritius, BGR, Fugro, GSR, Jogmec and HafenCity Universität to discuss the importance of this initiative and its contribution to the objectives of the Action Plan for Marine Scientific Research of the Authority as well as the UN Decade.
+Building on the agreement of cooperation signed in 2017, the Authority and the International Hydrographic Organization are partnering through the AREA2030 initiative, launched on World Oceans Day (8 June 2022), to facilitate the voluntary contribution of bathymetric data by contractors for a consolidation of seabed mapping of the Area.
+The webinar on 8 June 2022 13 brought together representatives of the Government of Mauritius, the Federal Institute for Geosciences and Natural Resources (BGR), the Engineering Company for Foundation Technology and Soil Mechanics (Fugro), Global Sea Mineral Resources NV (GSR), the Japan Oil, Gas and Metals National Corporation (JOGMEC) and HafenCity Universität Hamburg to discuss the importance of this initiative and its contribution to the objectives of the Authority's Action Plan for Marine Scientific Research, as well as the United Nations Decade.